 Rope pumps for extracting water.

-SHIPO ensures long-term sustainability of its projects by combining infrastructure with thorough training and education, and by working in close cooperation with local authorities and leaders.
-SHIPO training includes a review (after a few months) by a SHIPO consultant to analyze the work of trained drillers and make suggestions to improve the work and/or the bore hole.
+SHIPO ensures the long-term sustainability of its projects by combining infrastructure with thorough training and education, and also by working in close cooperation with local authorities and leaders.